mybonk/mybonk-wiki/docs/baby-rabbit-holes.md

       ```
     - ```tee```: a command in command-line interpreters using standard streams which reads standard input and writes it to both standard output and one or more files, effectively duplicating its input.
 It is primarily used in conjunction with pipes and filters.
 The command is named after the T-splitter used in plumbing.
    - ```file```
+   - ```md5sum```: Calculates and verifies 128-bit MD5 hashes as a compact digital fingerprint of a file.
+There is theoretically an unlimited number of files that will have any given MD5 hash.

 ## Text processing